 Make sure you state the truth and do it in a kind and respectful manner.

-Just one last thing, giving a direct answer is different than telling someone off or telling another how you feel about them.
-Words spoken like this are not kind or respectful, and then the result will only lead to further problems.
+Just one last thing before I go.
+To give a direct answer is different than telling someone off or telling another how you feel about them.
+Words spoken in riddles of lies are not kind or respectful, and the result will only lead to further problems.

 When someone asks you a question, I encourage you to practice direct answers.
 The truth can be liberating and build your self-esteem.
 You won’t have to wonder if someone understands you or took your answer wrong.

 What would this world be like if we all spoke the truth without malice or evil intent?
+What would it be like if we left out the riddles of lies?
 Would communication between individuals and countries improve?
 What are your thoughts on this?